grodansparadis/vscp/src/vscp/drivers/level2/rpimax6675/linux/README.md

 This driver interface one or more K type thermocouples connected to MAX6675 SPI interface connected to one of the SPI interfaces on a Raspberry Pi.
 If you need hardware it can be found on [Ebay](https://www.ebay.com/itm/NEW-MAX6675-Module-K-Type-Thermocouple-Temperature-Sensor-Arduino-/272321510687) or [AliExpress](https://www.aliexpress.com/item/MAX6675-Module-K-Type-Thermocouple-Thermocouple-Senso-Temperature-Degrees-Module-for-arduino/32841448771.html?spm=2114.search0204.3.1.371980b8u1Rknu&ws_ab_test=searchweb0_0,searchweb201602_1_10065_10068_318_319_10546_317_10548_10696_450_10084_10083_10618_452_535_534_533_10307_10820_532_10303_204_10059_10884_323_10887_100031_320_10103_448_449,searchweb201603_60,ppcSwitch_0_ppcChannel&algo_expid=cf22e2e5-120a-4654-8619-09600ef8612e-0&algo_pvid=cf22e2e5-120a-4654-8619-09600ef8612e&transAbTest=ae803_5) or similar for a low cost.

+It is possible to measure temperatures with 12-bit resolution in the range 0-1023 degrees (resolution: 0.25 degrees Celsius) with a higher accuracy up to 700 degrees.

 ## Building the driver
 If you build the VSCP package from source and want to build this driver you should add the switch **--enable-rpi** to configure as